 - This section covers what you need to install for a C# development environment on your preferred platform.
 The different topics under this section explain how to create your first C# program in different supported environments.

-- This section provides a variety of end to end scenarios, including descriptions and code.
-You'll learn why certain idioms are preferred, what C# features work best in different situations, and see reference implemetntaions for common tasks.
+- This section provides a variety of end-to-end scenarios, including descriptions and code.
+It shows why certain idioms are preferred, what C# features work best in different situations, and reference implementations for common tasks.
 If you learn best by seeing code, start in this section.
 You can also download all the code and experiment in your own environment.

 - This section provides an overview of the language.
-You'll learn the elements that make up C# programs and the capabilities of the language.
-You'll see small samples of all the syntax elements of C# and discussions of the major C# language topics.
+It covers the elements that make up C# programs and the capabilities of the language.
+It shows small samples of all the syntax elements of C# and discussions of the major C# language topics.

 - Learn about new features in the language.
 Learn about new tools like C# Interactive (C#'s REPL), and the .NET Compiler Platform SDK.
-You'll learn how the language is evolving.
-You'll see how the new tools can make you more productive in exploring the language, and automating tasks.
+This section shows how the language is evolving and how the new tools can make you more productive.

 - Provides information and practical examples about how to use C# language constructs.